 Noise performance is impressive, considering the increase in megapixels (and smaller pixels), and of course, the camera delivers Fujifilm’s trademark colour reproduction which has won them many fans.

-However, if this isn’t needed, then Fujifilm as doing an impressive job of offering cameras suitable for all use cases, for example, high-speed shooting is catered for with the 26MP Fujifilm X-H2S, high-resolution by the 40MP X-H2, and for general shooting where you don’t need the additional speed of the X-H2S, or the resolution of the X-H2, then the 26MP Fujifilm X-T4 offers an even more affordable option, whilst still offering a 26MP sensor, and high-speed shooting (up to 30fps cropped).
+However, if this isn’t needed, then Fujifilm is doing an impressive job of offering cameras suitable for all use case.
+For instance, high-speed shooting is catered for with the 26MP Fujifilm X-H2S, high-resolution by the 40MP X-H2, and for general shooting where you don’t need the additional speed of the X-H2S, or the resolution of the X-H2, then the 26MP Fujifilm X-T4 offers an even more affordable option, whilst still offering a 26MP sensor, and high-speed shooting (up to 30fps cropped).

-For those looking for a modern, progressive, and well-supported system, the range of Fujifilm X-series cameras is particularly impressive, with price points to suit almost all people, and with this, you get access to an impressive range of lenses, from affordable primes, to long telephoto zooms.
+For those looking for a modern, progressive, and well-supported system, the range of Fujifilm X-series cameras is particularly impressive, with price points to suit almost everyone.
+And with this, you get access to an impressive range of lenses, from affordable primes, to long telephoto zooms.
 What more could you want?

 Review: Andy Westlake, Joshua Waller